History at your fingertips

 The British Library's newspaper collections are among the finest in the world, containing most of the runs of newspapers published in the UK since 1800.

 The scale of the newspaper publishing industry from the early 19th century onwards is enormous, with many cities and towns publishing several newspapers simultaneously, often aimed at distinct audiences depending on social status, geographical location and political affiliation.
-The first stage of this project focuses on runs published before
+The first stage of this project focused on runs published before

-Newspapers which aimed for county circulation - from Staffordshire to Sussex - will also feature prominently, providing an unrivalled picture of provincial life spanning the whole of the 19th century.
+Newspapers which aimed for county circulation - from Staffordshire to Sussex - also feature prominently, providing an unrivalled picture of provincial life spanning the whole of the 19th century.

 About About